What is Clinical Health Coaching?

 - Our Certificate of Competency represents a validation of knowledge and skills as a health coach operating in a clinical environment.
 This means, participants must demonstrate a basic proficiency of population-based health coaching in a clinical setting (which differs from health coaching in a wellness setting).

 - Our Certificate of Competency aligns with the type of skills validation that is cited by the Institute of Medicine as a standard for proficiency in nursing.
-The CHC curriculum and Competency Certificate directly addresses the knowledge and skills required for today’s emerging healthcare environment.
+The curriculum and Competency Certificate directly addresses the knowledge and skills required for today’s emerging healthcare environment.

 What are the steps to earning a Certificate of Competency as a Clinical Health Coach®?

-- Complete all online learning modules and telephonic coaching calls.
+- Complete all online learning modules.

 - Take an online written exam and receive a passing score of at least 70%.